ae-scripting/scripting-snippets/README.md

 The main purpose of the repository is education, so you are free to use these scripts in any way you see fit.
 *Some of these scripts are unfinished or may work not as expected.*

+All scripts are released under Creative Commons CC-BY 3.0 License which generally means, do whatever you want (this includes using these tools for you commercial projects and including them in your own scripts) until you mention the author.

 ### Contents

 +	[addRoundedShape.jsx](https://github.com/ae-scripting/scripting-snippets/blob/master/addRoundedShape.jsx) – Just adds a blank shape object with rounded Line Cap and Line Join